Undergraduate Academic Programs / Departments / Courses

 3850 CULTURAL PSYCHOLOGY

 This course investigates how culture shapes human thought, behaviour, and the field of psychology broadly.
 The course begins with discussion of theoretical foundations and research methods in cultural psychology, followed by the application of a cultural perspective to psychological concepts including: self and identity, relationships, development, morality and justice, emotions, cognition, and physical and psychological health.
-Lectures, discussion, and in-class assignments challenge students to consider the sizeable impact of culture on human life.
+Lectures, discussion, and in-class assignments challenge students to consider the sizable impact of culture on human life.

 Cross-listed with Diversity and Social Justice Studies 3840.

-PREREQUISITES: When taken as a psychology credit, Psychology 1010-1020, and 2780-2790 or 2510.
-When taken as a DSJS credit, prerequisites are a 1000-level DSJS course and at least one other DSJS course at the 2000+ level.
+PREREQUISITES: When taken as a psychology credit, Psychology 1010 and 1020; and Psychology 2780 and 2790 OR Psychology 2700 and 2730 and 2750 or OR Psychology 2510.
+When taken as a DSJS credit, prerequisites are a 1000-level DSJS course and at least one other DSJS course at the 2000+ level

 3860 BUDDHIST PSYCHOLOGY